 Taking the premise established by Louis Kahn — “a great building, in my opinion, must begin with the unmeasurable, go through measurable means when it is being designed, and in the end must be unmeasurable” — the curators have devised the centrepiece of the pavilion as a Values Measurement Machine.
 Comprising a spectacular series of analogue plotting devices that mark data on 5-metre tall calligraphic scrolls, which are constantly in motion, the machine asks the question.
 In building a lovable city, how do we measure the unmeasurable — agency, attachment, attraction, connection, freedom, inclusion?

-To help answer, visitors to the are invited to respond to six questions around the intangible elements of the and reflect on the qualities that can transform the urban landscape beyond a human-orientated city to a worldly, lovable one.
+To help answer, visitors to the pavilion are invited to respond to six questions around the intangible elements of the city and reflect on the qualities that can transform the urban landscape beyond a human-orientated city to a worldly, lovable one.
 Navigating through a spectrum of artistic renders, visitors will pinpoint the critical balance of qualities to evoke their desired habitat, weighing up their preferences and registering these values.

 that aim to pinpoint the qualities that transform the urban landscape beyond a